Who are we?

 How we work

-To build the pavilion, BelExpo is working closely with the Buildings Agency.
-Its architects, engineers and technicians supervise the entire process and the Régie acts as delegated builder.
+BelExpo works closely with the Buildings Agency on the construction of the pavilion.
+Its architects, engineers and technicians supervise the entire process and the Agency acts as the delegated project manager.

 Financing